-One of the first behaviors that can help predict failure in a relationship is when we criticize our partner for how they look, drive, the clothes they wear, how they talk, etc.
+One of the first behaviors that can help predict failure in a relationship is when we criticize our partner constantly or for absurd things.
+For example, for how they look, drive, the clothes they wear, how they talk, and even how they feel.

 Does your partner make fun of you?
-On occasion, does he or she humiliate you?
+On occasion, do they humiliate you?
 If this is how you feel but you don’t make it known to them, you’re not doing anything to solve the problem.

 3. It’s always the other person’s fault

 Among all of the behaviors that predict the failure of a relationship, this is one of the clearest.
 It’s when the blame is always put on someone else, meaning the person never takes responsibility.

 There’s usually more than one implication in any argument between the two people in a relationship.
 Today it may be your partner who is at fault, but tomorrow it may be you.
 It’s important to try to be mature and accept when we’ve done wrong.

 If you always blame your significant other, you won’t learn from your mistakes, so conflict situations will be repeated more easily.
 Here, communication as a couple is also fundamental to solve this problem.